Automated Incident Response: Streamlining Your SecOps

 • There is so much variation when it comes to investigation that building static workflows for most alert types might leave you with an enriched alert, but without definitive answers.

-We believe building investigations and dynamic plans is one of the areas that LLMs will help with most in the future, but today, focus on enriching your alert as much as possible to reduce the cycles it takes for your team to interpret what’s happening.
+We believe building investigations and dynamic plans is one of the areas that LLMs will help with most in the future, but today, focus on enriching your alert with as much threat intelligence and contextual data as possible to minimize false positives and reduce the cycles it takes for your team to interpret what’s happening.

 • Enrich IPs with infrastructure metadata including reputation scores, or if they are a known TOR node, proxy, or hosting provider.

 • For alerts relating to identities, try to pull in some historical context programmatically (how often do they login from this location?
-Is there an EDR agent that exists on this IP address?) so that users can differentiate between legitimate standard activity and what may be happening in the investigation.
+Is there an endpoint detection and response agent that exists on this IP address?) so that users can differentiate between legitimate standard activity and what may be happening in the investigation.

-Ultimately, you won’t be hands off with an off-the-shelf approach for investigation, but you may significantly reduce the effort of a manual data collection.
+Ultimately, you won’t be hands-off with an off-the-shelf approach to investigation, but you may significantly reduce the effort of manual data collection for incident responders and, hence, improve your response capabilities.

 Automating Remediation

-Seconds matter when it comes to active threat activity, so building playbooks that automatically contain assets, block process execution or IP traffic, and ban malicious binaries identified across the environment are solid wins.
-At a minimum, have simple scripts that can be used in your SOAR platform or manually executed by analysts in the event that malicious activity is identified.
-Generally you’ll want to use API calls against your security stack to perform the following base actions:
+Seconds matter when it comes to active threat activity, like active malware or security breaches, and real-time mitigation is essential.
+This means that building incident response playbooks that automatically contain assets, block process execution or IP traffic, and ban malicious binaries identified across the environment are solid wins.

 1. Revoke sessions for a specific user identity